Souhaib-10/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 function that copies a string
-File /3-strcmp.c/ function that compares two strings File "4-rev_array.c" function that reverses the content of an array of integers
+File /3-strcmp.c/ function that compares two strings File "4-rev_array.c" function that reverses the content of an array of integers File "5-string_toupper.c" function that capitalizes all words of a string.